sdball/printable-ascii/README.md

 ## Start and End

-You can start/end the output at any ASCII integer within the printable range in base10 (32-126).
+You can start/end the output at any ASCII integer within the printable range in base10 (32-126) or at any single ASCII character.

 ```
 $ printable-ascii --start-at 65 --end-at 75